ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 * changes in data quality, availability, or reporting
 * documented changes in energy supply or demand
 * country geographic definitions
-* non-gregorian definitions of a year
+* non-standard definitions of a year

 To accomplish this task, we first read the documentation and encoded the relevant issues into this [dataset](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/coded_issues/cleaned_coded_issues.csv).
 Then, using these coded issues, we cleaned the dataset and constructed reporting regimes.
 Below, I will outline both of these steps.